Friday, February 27, 2009

 Hopefully, this'll be read by others who are thinking about coming here- that's when I first started reading this local.

-- I found them helpful, & inspirational- brave & honest- which is always good company.
+- I found them helpful, & inspirational- brave & honest- which is al

 I'll spend a bit of time reviewing the 4 months, then go on to now... that's my plan...